Milo Yiannopoulos: Tours

-Yiannopoulos has appeared on a number of controversial tours.
-Beginning in 2015 with "The Dangerous Faggot Tour", encompassing universities in the United States and Great Britain.
+Yiannopoulos has appeared on a number of controversial tours, beginning in 2015 with The Dangerous Faggot Tour, encompassing universities in the United States and the United Kingdom.
 Although few of his American speeches were cancelled, many were met with protests ranging from vocal disruptions to violent demonstrations.
 Yiannopoulos has had visas denied or cancelled on multiple occasions.

 In January 2017, Yiannopoulos spoke at the University of Washington.
 The event led to large protests.
 A 34-year-old man was shot while protesting and suffered life-threatening injuries.
 A witness recalled seeing someone release pepper spray in the crowd, which triggered the shooting confrontation.

 On 1 February 2017, Yiannopoulos was scheduled to make a speech at UC Berkeley.
-More than 100 UC Berkeley faculty had signed a petition urging the university to cancel the event.
+More than 100 UC Berkeley faculty had signed a petition demanding the university cancel the event.
 Over 1,500 people gathered to protest against the event on the steps of Sproul Hall, with some violence breaking out.
 According to the university, around 150 masked agitators came onto campus and interrupted the protest, setting fires, damaging property, throwing fireworks, attacking members of the crowd, and throwing rocks at the police.
 These violent protesters included members of BAMN, who threw rocks at police, shattered windows, threw Molotov cocktails, and later vandalised downtown Berkeley.
 Among those assaulted were a Syrian Muslim in a suit who was pepper sprayed and hit with a rod by a protester who said "You look like a Nazi", and a woman who was pepper sprayed while being interviewed by a TV reporter.
 Citing security concerns, the UC Police Department cancelled the event.
 One person was arrested for failure to disperse, and there was about $100,000 in damage.
 The police were criticised for their "hands off" policy whereby they did not arrest any of the demonstrators who committed assault, vandalism, or arson.
 Berkeley police reported at least 11 arrests, but no injuries or damage to buildings.
 UC Berkeley spokesman Dan Mogulof said afterwards that the media event amounted to "the most expensive photo op in the university's history."